slapdau/apple-pascal-time/README.md

 Willner and Demchack, Prentice-Hall, 1985).
 Doing things this way only took an hour or so to implement.

+More information about the `$U-` compiler option can be found on Neil Parker's page [Undocumented Secrets of Apple Pascal][1].

 ## Source Catalogue

  * **`STDMACRO.TEXT`** -- A collection of useful assembly language macros from